 A Bill to make provision about sovereignty and constitutional arrangements in respect of the British Indian Ocean Territory, also known as the Chagos Archipelago; to prohibit the making of payments of public funds to the government of another country in connection with the sovereignty or constitutional arrangements of the British Indian Ocean Territory, unless authorised by Parliament; to require the Secretary of State to consult and engage with British Chagossians in relation to any proposed changes to the sovereignty and constitutional arrangements of the British Indian Ocean Territory; and for connected purposes.

-This Bill would set out how sovereignty and constitutional arrangements for the British Indian Ocean Territory (the Chagos Archipelago) are handled.
-It would prohibit payments of public funds to another country's government in connection with those arrangements unless Parliament approves, and it would require the Secretary of State to consult and engage with British Chagossians on any proposed changes.
-The aim is to strengthen parliamentary oversight and give a voice to Chagossians in any future changes.
+This Bill deals with sovereignty and constitutional arrangements for the British Indian Ocean Territory (the Chagos Archipelago).
+It would stop public funds being paid to another country's government in relation to BIOT sovereignty or constitutional matters unless Parliament approves, and it would require the Secretary of State to consult and engage with British Chagossians on any proposed changes to BIOT’s sovereignty or constitutional arrangements.

 Generated 21 February 2026